TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: Alligator Experts Discuss ‘Crawl,’ The Hidden Message of ‘Spider-Man: Far From Home’ and More Read More
+    *   Today in Movie Culture: Beyoncé’s ‘Lion King’ Music Video for “Spirit,” How to Make a Marvel Movie and More Read More
     *   The Week in Movie News: ‘Sherlock Holmes 3’ Director Identified, ‘Look Who’s Talking’ Reboot in the Works and More Read More
     *   Marvel's Kevin Feige on the MCU Multiverse, 'Far From Home' Post-Credits Scenes and The Future of Spider-Man Read More